 We maintain a fleet of Hobie Outback fishing kayaks.
 These fine-tuned angling vessels are super stable, highly versatile, fast, quiet and exceedingly nimble.
 The dual steering system (left- and righthand side) makes steering effortless.

 Our Outbacks are powered by the MirageDrive propulsion system, the most advanced pedal system available, leaving your hands free for fishing.
 More specifically, it’s the MirageDrive 180 with Turbo Fins, with forward or backward motion.

-The kayaks are very well equipped, as described on the Gear page.
-You can consider bringing your own PFD.
+The kayaks are very well equipped, as described on the Equipment page.
+You could consider bringing your own PFD if you are worried about comfort.
 If you want to bring your fish finder you will have to also bring fittings for an over-the-side configuration.
-In terms of small kayak tools, you might want to bring your favourite fishing line cutter.
+In terms of small tools, you probably want to bring your favorite fishing line cutter.